- Congenital and Inherited Anomalies

 Lymphosarcoma is the only neoplasia found with significant frequency in SACs.
 It can occur as either a juvenile lymphoma or a primitive malignant round cell tumor.
 Clinical signs and course vary depending on organ involvement.

 Auscultation of llamas and alpacas is difficult and frequently unrewarding.
-Little air movement is heard under normal conditions, and identification of areas of infection, congestion, or consolidation is usually not easy.
-Lateral radiographs may be required for the diagnosis of pneumonia.
+Little air movement is heard under normal conditions, and identification of areas of infection, congestion, or consolidation is typically difficult.
+Lateral radiographs may be required for diagnosis of pneumonia.
 Bacterial infections of the lung are relatively rare, with Streptococcus and Corynebacterium spp being the most common isolates.

 Unique features of normal camelid skin histologically include a marked vascularity and significant presence of eosinophils.
 Several skin conditions are shared with sheep and goats, including ringworm, contagious ecthyma, dermatophilosis, and occasionally pizzle rot.

 Complications associated with shearing are common.
 Lacerations may occur where there are loose folds of skin, eg, near the axilla.
 These often heal uneventfully with or without suturing.
 Hot shears may cause burns that lead to thick scabs, usually on the dorsum of the back, that may resemble “wool rot.”
 A history of shearing by a novice often helps confirm the diagnosis.
 Antibiotic ointment is generally beneficial for these iatrogenic lesions.